IBM/dbb/Utilities/BuildReportPruner/README.md

 This script allows a user to toggle a save flag to prevent pruning for specific build results based on the user's inputs.
 The supported options are:
 -a,--all
 : will save all builds in all groups

--d,--id <ID>
-:will save the build with the specified ID

 -g,--group <group name>
 : will save all the builds in the specified group